georgiee/coding-for-kids/slides.md

 ---
 ^ There is also an app where you have more of a coding experience.

-^ This gives the kid a focus on their own creativity.
+^ This gives the kid a focus on their own creativity with the robots.

 ![fit](images/03-how/wonder-blockly-app.jpg)